Bruce E. Rasmussen

-Following a year at Great Lakes Academy, while he continued to work on his D.M.A., Rasmussen was hired to teach at Pacific Union College, where he has now taught for eight years.
-In addition to directing the choral program, teaching voice, and serving as organist.
+Following a year at Great Lakes Academy, while he continued to work on his D.M.A., Rasmussen was hired to teach at Pacific Union College, where he taught for eleven years, directing the choral program, teaching voice, and serving as organist.
 He accepted a music teaching position at Wiscomsin Academy in 2017.

 Sources: Interview, 2011, and numerous contacts from 1995 to the present; Bruce Rasmussen, "My experience with and at Southern Adventist University," an annotated Timeline, 2004; letter from James D. Hanson to SAU music faculty, 8 February 2004; personal knowledge.